Any kind of wood cutting tool is useless without an appropriate saw blade.

 Don’t be tempted by cheap table saw blades.

-In the long run, cheap table saw blades will be much more expensive than buying decent quality table saw blades.
+In the long run, cheap table saw blades will be much more expensive than buying good quality table saw blades.

-A solid table saw blade will not only last longer but also give sharper cuts.
+A solid table saw blade not only lasts longer but also gives sharper cuts.